 From other points in the city, such as the Hauptbahnhof (the central train station), you’ll likely have to transfer to the U6 line at Odeonsplatz, a major transfer station on the U-bahn network.

-If it’s a Bayern match or other big event, just follow the crowds, as U6 trains tend to get crowded as kickoff draws near.
+If it’s a Bayern Munich match or other big event at the stadium, just follow the crowds, as U6 trains tend to get crowded as kickoff draws near.
 The good news is that trains operate at a high frequency on event days, and you’ll likely wait no longer than five minutes for one at any stop along the U6 line.

 Note that from the platform at the Fröttmaning station, you’ll have to ascend a pretty long flight of steps and then walk across a surprisingly long plaza (known as the Esplanade) to get to the stadium — a distance of at least a quarter mile.

 If you’ve chosen to drive, take the A9 north from central Munich and take exit 73 (Ausfahrt in German), which leads to Werner-Heisenberg-Allee and directly onto the stadium grounds.